jasonmodisett17/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

     1. Use divide-and-conquer method to find the f floor.
+Start with a mid- point (n // 2) of n floors, then check to see if eggs break at that floor.
+If they do, all the floors above can be eliminated.
+If eggs do not break at that level, all of the floors below can be eliminated.
+    2. Go to the middle floor of the remaining floors and repeat the first step.